morganmayday/tayen-core/archetypes/banner/vanguard.md

 | 8 | tbd |

 #### Clear the Way
+A first-level vanguard that takes the Move conflict action allows
 #### Lead the Attack
 A first-level vanguard that initiates a conflict grants themself and all allies a +2 bonus on the first check they make this conflict.